 We woke early at 5 am by the sound of a landing boat.
 Two guys went out yesterday around 5 pm for a night fishing session and came back now.
 When we launched, Fernando also set out to sea for fishing.
 A nice farewell!

 Our plan was to paddle only those mere 15 km to Isla San Roque, as this one was supposed to be a pretty nature reserve.
 The next safe landing from San Pablo was Punta Prieta, and this was 60 km away.
 We did not feel to be up to this distance (yet), and a city landing in Bahia Asuncion was also not to our like.
 Sure it was not a given to be allowed to camp on this nature reserve, but we are in Mexico!

-Tomorrow will be a dead calm day, and we plan to paddle to Punta Prieta in fast pace, PFD’s and jackets off, music on and *power paddling*!
-I love those different days, the changes in pace is what keeps our trip so interesting!
+Tomorrow will be a dead calm day, and we plan to paddle to Punta Prieta at a fast pace, PFD’s and jackets off, music on and *power paddling*!
+I love those different days, the changes in pace are what keeps our trip so interesting!